-documented that journals in economics tend to publish work by authors who are connected with the journal's editors (see Brogaard et al., 2014, Laband and Piette, 1994, and Colussi, 2018).
+It is well-documented that journals in economics tend to publish work by authors who are connected with the journal's editors (see Brogaard et al., 2014, Laband and Piette, 1994, and Colussi, 2018).
 We corroborate this literature by estimating incest coefficients that quantify the degree of inbreeding in publications in the T5.
 Editors are likely to select the papers of those they know.
-Network effects are empirically important.13
+Network effects are empirically important.12

-Whether this practice capitalizes on the benefits of using inside information that improves journal quality as measured by citations or whether it is unproductive cronyism is much-discussed.14 The evidence on this issue is not conclusive, but it appears to favor the story of net benefits to insider knowledge.
-This paper does not address in depth the larger question of the value of using citation counts to judge productivity and the self-referential nature of groups within economics who referee and cite each other's papers and tend to exclude outsiders.15
+Whether this practice capitalizes on the benefits of using inside information that improves journal quality as measured by citations or whether it is unproductive cronyism is much-discussed.13 The evidence on this issue is not conclusive, but it appears to favor the story of net benefits to insider knowledge.
+Although evidence on the source of the observed network effects is inconclusive, the mere existence of such network effects gives cause for concern.
+The T5's tendency to publish work written by authors who are connected to the editorial board has the possibly unintended but real effect of penalizing authors who lack such connections.
+Unconnected authors are thus worse-off due to network effects that are biased against them, regardless of whether such network effects stem from favoritism or insider knowledge.
+However, this paper does not address in depth the larger question of the value of using citation counts to judge productivity and the self-referential nature of groups within economics who referee and cite each other's papers and tend to exclude outsiders.14